Our delight in chocolate comes at great cost to those who produce the cocoa, notably child labourers in West Africa

 “All the external projects and NGO-type activities that are happening in the cocoa supply chain are good and important, but we need to address the core issue that prices are simply too low,” she argues.

-The journey to end child slave labour in chocolate production
+The journey to slave-free chocolate